nathancatania/website-2020/content/posts/integrate-zia-and-mcas/index.md

 ![14](14.png)

-If you have issues with your block not applying, check you have SSL Inspection configured that and you aren't accidentally bypassing/exempting the site.
-A site is being SSL inspected if you can see the Zscaler Root CA and Intermediate Root CA present when examining the SSL certificate of the site.
+If you your block does not apply, check that you have SSL Inspection enabled and that you aren't accidentally bypassing/exempting the site.
+If you can see the Zscaler Root CA and Intermediate Root CA when examining the certificate of the site, then SSL inspection is working as intended.

 ![15](15.png)